-Anger Management at Thriveworks in Raleigh, NC
+Anger Management Counseling at Thriveworks Raleigh, NC in Wake County

 Some people experience passive anger and may not even realize they are angry.
 With this type of anger, emotions may be displayed as sarcasm, apathy or meanness.
 They may participate in self-defeating behaviors, such as skipping school or work, alienating friends and family or performing poorly in professional or social situations.
 To an outsider, it looks like the person is intentionally sabotaging themselves, but the individual may not even realize it or be able to explain their actions.

 Anger and stress are a normal part of life, but passive anger can lead to health problems, such as high blood pressure, diabetes, anxiety and depression.
 In the case of children, it can prevent healthy physical and emotional development.
 Anger and stress can destroy happiness.